JuliaGeo/GeoInterface.jl/docs/src/tutorials/usage.md

 # Traits interface
-GeoInterface provides a traits interface, not unlike Tables.jl, by a set of functions and types.
+GeoInterface provides a traits interface, not unlike Tables.jl, by a set of functions and types for geospatial data.

 ## Functions
 (a) a set of functions: